Xemin0/PINNproj/README_OLD.md

 ## About PINN for this Task
-Since PINN is essentially an approximation to a function governed by a system of PDEs or ODEs, and we are expected to predict the charged particle's phase flow(spatial location in terms of time), here we will use a linear neural network (based on [Universal Approximation Theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)) that uses time $t$ as input and phase flow $Z$ as output to approximate the trajectory of interest, i.e. $$\mathcal{N}(t) \approx Z(t)$$
+Since PINN is essentially an approximation to a function governed by a system of PDEs or ODEs, and we are expected to predict the charged particle's trajectory (spatial location in terms of time), here we will use a linear neural network (based on [Universal Approximation Theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)) that uses time $t$ as input and spatial location $x$ as output to approximate the trajectory of interest, i.e. $$\mathcal{N}(t) \approx x(t)$$
 With initial conditions:
 $$\begin{align*}\dot{X}(0) &= V_0 \\
                 X(0)  &= X_0\end{align*}$$
 and the Physics Equation (Lorentz force)
 $$m\ddot{X} = q(E + \dot{X}\times B)$$

-**Here, we will use an MLP of 8 hidden layers for 30 neurons each, input size 1 and output size at 4**
+**Here, we will use an MLP of 8 hidden layers for 30 neurons each, input size 1 and output size at 2**

 ## Challenges
 PINN is essentially a DeepLearning based method.
 Itself does not strictly abides by the Physics Laws, therefore conventional analytical and numerical techniques to solve the ODE (dynamics) may not apply.
 Some issues and challenges in applying PINN to this specific problem include: